andrew-datasift/Alarm_Manager/README.md

 The alarm generator takes its configuration from a file in json format which is passed using the -c command line argument and is read on startup.
 Logging is configured seperately via log4j (see logging section below).

-An example configuration file is included in the repository which, combined with this document, should make the configuration schema clear.
+Example configuration files are included in the repository which, combined with this document, should make the configuration schema clear.

-At the top level the json object is split into two sections:
-* 'config' - Details for connecting to graphite and zenoss, as well as the location of a state file for persisting information
-* 'alarms' - An array containing each of the alarms that will be handled by the application.

-### 'config' section
+### Primary config file

 	"config": {
 		"graphite": {